Skip to content

 • Sunglasses: To protect your eyes from UV rays.

-• Plastic bags to protect your gear.
+• Plastic bags to protect your belongings.

 • Gaiters: Protect your legs and shoes from the elements.

-• Camera: To capture the scenery!
+• Camera: To capture the landscape!

 F.A.Q